gcalderone/SortMerge.jl/README.md

 end
 j = sortmerge(a1, a2, 10. / nn, lt1=lt, lt2=lt, sd=sd)
 ```
-Note that since the order relation is partial the `sd` function will sometime return a number different from -1, 0 and 1, resulting in the so called *missed match* condition (return value is 999).
-In this example ~90% of `sd` calls result in a *missed match*, hence the worsen performance with respect to the previous example with real numbers.
+Note that since the order relation is partial the `sd` function will sometimes return a number different from -1, 0 and 1, resulting in the so called *missed match* condition (return value is 999).

 You may check that the results actually consider all matching pairs by disabling all optimization hints (i.e. the -1 and 1 return values) altoghether, and compare **each** element in first array with **each** element in the second:
 ```julia